 As the adage goes, "Home is where the heart is."
 Those of us who are spending a significant amount of time at home these days know that it's also a place for school, work, fitness, fine dining, and more.
 Our houses are playing multiple roles in our lives, and while it's nice to be able to stay in your sweatpants all day, many of us don't realize hanging at home 24/7 may have an impact on your well-being, including stress and immune health.

-Here are a few helpful ways you can create a happier, healthier home environment that will not only boost your mood, but help you feel better overall.
+Here are a few helpful ways you can create a happy home environment that will not only boost your mood, but help you feel better overall.

 1. Surround yourself with greenery.
 Plants don't just enliven your space and make you happy; they can also help purify the air in your home.
 House plants can help absorb toxins in the air so you and your family can breathe easier while bringing the outdoors inside – especially if you live in colder climates where winter is snowy and grey.
-Snake plants, pothos, and ferns are purifying powerhouses that are also easy to care for, making them a great place to start cultivating your green thumb.
+Some of the best plants to purify air include snake plants, pothos, and ferns; they're purifying powerhouses that are also easy to care for, making them a great place to start cultivating your green thumb.
 Shop your local greenhouse for curbside pickup or use a service like thesill.com that delivers potted plants to your door.

 2. Let the sunshine in.
 Vitamin D helps support your immune health as well as calcium absorption to help build healthy bones and teeth, but it's not easily acquired via food.* Regular exposure to sunshine is one of the best and easiest ways to get your recommended vitamin D, so make it your prerogative to "sunbathe" whenever you can.
 (Just remember to wear sunscreen, even when it's cloudy!)
 You may also consider taking a supplement, like Nature's Way Vitamin D3, to ensure you're getting an adequate amount of this beneficial vitamin.